Facebook shuts down fake Bangladesh news sites ahead of vote

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+Twitter later said it had suspended 15 accounts in Bangladesh, most with fewer than 50 followers, “for engaging in coordinated platform manipulation.”

+“Based on our initial analysis, it appears that some of these accounts may have ties to state-sponsored actors,” it said on Twitter.
+It gave few other details and it was not immediately clear when the suspensions occurred.

-The news sites were all designed to look like authentic Facebook news pages, including one operated by the BBC’s Bangla-language service and another by the popular Bangladeshi online newspaper bdnews24.com.
+On Facebook, the news sites were all designed to look like authentic news pages, including one operated by the BBC’s Bangla-language service and another by the popular Bangladeshi online newspaper bdnews24.com.

-The sites would report false information about such things as turmoil in the camp of imprisoned opposition leader Khaleda Zia.
+The sites would report false information about such things as turmoil in the camp of imprisoned opposition leader Khaled Zia.

 “These are fake but look like independent news outlets,” said Gleicher, noting all were “pro-government and anti-opposition.”